Daley Blind: Senior

-Having had previous call-ups, Blind made his debut for the Netherlands senior team on 6 February 2013, in the starting left-back position, against Italy in a friendly encounter at the Amsterdam Arena.
+Having had previous call-ups, Blind made his debut for the Netherlands senior team on 6 February 2013, in the starting left-back position, against Italy in a friendly at the Amsterdam Arena.
 The match ended in a 1–1 draw, with Blind playing the full 90 minutes.
 In June 2014, he was selected in the Netherlands squad for the 2014 FIFA World Cup.
-He was a starter at left wing-back for the team's opening match against Spain, assisting goals for Robin van Persie and Arjen Robben, as the Oranje won 5–1.
+He was a starter at left wing back for the team's opening match against Spain, assisting goals for Robin van Persie and Arjen Robben, as the Oranje won 5–1.
 He scored his first goal for the Netherlands in a 3–0 defeat of Brazil in the third-place play-off.
 He would later score in a friendly against Mexico later that year.
+After the team had failed to qualify for both UEFA Euro 2016 and the 2018 FIFA World Cup, Blind was included in the Netherlands squad for the 2019 UEFA Nations League Finals, where he started at left back in both the semi-final win against England and final loss to Portugal.
 He was selected for teams played in the UEFA Euro 2020 and 2022 FIFA World Cup.
 He scored his first goal for the Netherlands in eight years in the latter competition's round of 16 win over the United States.
+On 24 March 2023, Blind played his 100th match for the Netherlands in a 4–0 away defeat against France during the UEFA Euro 2024 qualifying.

+After initially being cut from the Netherlands' squad for the 2023 UEFA Nations League Finals, Blind was recalled as a replacement for the injured Matthijs de Ligt on 12 June 2023.
+He was an unused substitute against both Croatia in the semi-final and Italy in the third place play-off.

+On 29 May 2024, Blind was named in the Netherlands' squad for UEFA Euro 2024.
+On 14 August of that year, it was announced that Blind retired from international football with 108 caps.

 Personal life

 He is the son of former Ajax defender and former Netherlands national team manager Danny Blind.
-His wife gave birth to their son in October 2019.
+His wife gave birth to their son in March 2019.

-Health

 On 21 December 2019, it was revealed Blind had been diagnosed with myocarditis, and had been fitted with an implantable cardioverter-defibrillator.